zbeeb1/zbeeb1/README.md

 ## Hi there 👋
 Feal free to ping me if you have any questions at gmail :  mhmdzbyb829  <br>

-basically I build and train deep neural nets ...
+basically I like to build and train deep neural nets ...